 Dr. Joseph S. Coselli leads a world-renowned team of over 15 surgeons and researchers innovating strategies for the evaluation and treatment of diseases of the aorta and cardiovascular system.

 - Congenital Heart Surgery

 From its inception in 1954 as one of the first of its kind, the division has become a world leader in pediatric congenital heart surgery.
-Under the direction of Charles D. Fraser Jr., M.D., the division pursues its mission to provide surgical care for children and adults with congenital and acquired cardiovascular disease.
+The division pursues its mission to provide surgical care for children and adults with congenital and acquired cardiovascular disease.